The CLEO Plenary Sessions

 Exploring the Universe at the Speed of Light

 Astronomers travel the universe with imagination and observation, and most of the information arrives as light waves, showing the distant universe as it was when the light was sent out.
 We can now see at wavelengths ranging from over 10 meters to less than a picometer, limited only by our ingenuity and the opacity of our environment.
-We are beginning to learn the story of our own origins, from the expanding early universe (mislabeled as the Big Bang), to the formation of galaxies, stars, and black holes, to the stellar nuclear processes producing the heavy elements of life, to the formation of planets that can host life like our own.
+We are beginning to learn the story of our own origins, from the expanding early universe, to the formation of galaxies, stars, and black holes, to the stellar nuclear processes producing the heavy elements of life, to the formation of planets.
 That history is full of catastrophic events, apparently necessary for our own existence.
-I will show some of the key discoveries, discuss the expanding universe, and outline the technology that will lead us to deeper understanding.
-Are we alone?
-Or put another way, where are the neighbors, and how far away are they?
-Now that we know planets are common, and about 15% of stars have planets of the right size and temperature to resemble Earth, we can contemplate the direct search for extraterrestrial life through astronomy.
-In a few decades of serious optical effort, we could know an answer.
+I will show some of the future discoveries we hope to see through NASA’s James Webb Space Telescope (JWST), discuss the expanding views of the universe, and outline the technology that will lead us to deeper understanding.

 John C. Mather is a Senior Astrophysicist in the Observational Cosmology Laboratory at NASA's Goddard Space Flight Center (GSFC).
 His research centers on infrared astronomy and cosmology.
 As an NRC postdoctoral fellow at the Goddard Institute for Space Studies, he led the proposal efforts for the Cosmic Background Explorer (74-76), and came to GSFC to be the Study Scientist (76-88), Project Scientist (88-98) and also the Principal Investigator for the Far IR Absolute Spectrophotometer (FIRAS) on COBE.
 He showed that the cosmic microwave background radiation has a blackbody spectrum within 50 ppm.
 As Senior Project Scientist (95-present) for the James Webb Space Telescope, he leads the science team, and represents scientific interests within the project management.
 He has received many awards including the Nobel Prize in Physics, 2006, for his precise measurements of the cosmic microwave background radiation using the COBE satellite.